passportmidi/capstone-project-frontend/README.md

 <!-- List any external sources of data that will be used in your app. -->

-- No external APIs will be used for the first sprint
+- No external APIs used

 ### Sitemap